HOW TO COMPUTE A MONTHLY MORTGAGE PAYMENT

 Note that this is always slightly less (typically on the order of 10%) than the final value.

 Please note that the Newton-Raphson method only converges for starting values of “a0” which are reasonably close to the exact answer.
-Otherwise successive approximations may diverge to ever greater incorrect values.
-In particular, Newton-Raphson requires that the slope of the curve f(a) not change sign between the initial guess and the final exact solution.
+Please recall that the exact answer is that “a” which makes f(a) equal to zero .
+In any event, Newton-Raphson requires that the slope of the curve f(a) not change sign between the initial guess and the final exact solution.
+Otherwise successive approximations will diverge.
 In our case the function f(a) has a local maximum where its slope is zero, that is

-The question arises as to whether the improved starting value for “a0” is stable, or
+The question arises as to whether the above estimate for the starting value “a0” is stable, which means

 This can be further reduced to